PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 ## Walkthrough

-We recommend that you complete this walkthrough in order.
+We recommend that you complete the examples below in order.

 **hello world! (~5 minutes)**

 - Develop a `hello world!` action
 - Publish it (private to your account) using the Pipedream CLI
-- Add it to a workflow and run
+- Add it to a workflow and run it

 **hello [name]! (~5 minutes)**